 Read more about things to do in Riga.

 You can opt to go for a leisurely stroll around Riga’s Art Nouveau district or a guided walking tour.
-Either way, make sure you visit the Art Nouveau Museum which features a breathtaking spiral staircase as well as a tour (in period costumes if you wish) through the gorgeous Art Nouveau apartment!
+Either way, make sure you visit the Art Nouveau Museum.
+It features a breathtaking spiral staircase as well as a tour (in period costumes if you wish!).

 Note: My trip to Latvia is a collaboration between iambassador and the Latvian Tourism Development Agency with the support of the European Union Regional Development Fund.
 As always, all opinions stated above are mine, and mine only.